leanprover-community/blog/posts/simp-made-simple.md

 4) The final monad transformer application: `ReaderT Simp.MethodsRef $ ReaderT Simp.Context $ StateRefT Simp.State MetaM`.
   This outputs a monad that has access to `Simp.Method` (passed via a ref).
-  This capture the "pre" and "post" procedures that a given `simp` call can use, as well as the discharger that a given `simp` call can use, etc.
+  This captures the "pre" and "post" procedures that a given `simp` call can use, as well as the discharger that a given `simp` call can use, etc.

 ## `Simproc`s